minhhai1208/Portfolio-Data-Science/README.md

-# Data Science Portfolio - Minh Hai Tran
+# Data Science Portfolio – Minh Hai Tran

-This Portfolio is a compilation of all the Data Science and Data Analysis projects I have done.
-My main focus is on applications and Business Analytics.
+Welcome to my **Data Science Portfolio**, a collection of projects that showcase not only my technical skills but, more importantly, how I **apply data science to real-world problems**.

+While a strong understanding of theory is essential, I believe that **the true value of data science lies in its application**.
+Concepts alone do not solve problems—**building working solutions that deliver insights and impact is what drives me**.

+I have a solid foundation in **mathematics, statistics, machine learning, and deep learning**, which enables me to design, implement, and optimize data-driven solutions.
+My projects emphasize **practical applications and Business Analytics**, where data insights translate into actionable results.

+Whether it’s developing predictive models, building interactive dashboards, or implementing advanced algorithms, my focus is always on **solving real problems with rigor and creativity**.

 - **Email**: [haiiminh12@gmail.com](haiiminh12@gmail.com)
 - **LinkedIn**: [linkedin.com/minh-hai-tran](https://www.linkedin.com/in/minh-hai-tran-19101b217/)